 Many people give little thought to the shape of the roof beyond its aesthetic appeal.
 However, the shape of the roof actually plays a significant role in its wind resistance and durability.
 The two most common sloped roofs are gable and hip roofs.
 This guide will discuss the durability and performance differences between these two roof types.

-There are many practical advantages to both a gable and a hip roof as outlined below; however, in areas that experience high winds and extreme weather, gable roofs catch more wind and rain making them the less durable choice.
-This guide is not intended to steer you away from gable roofs, but rather to highlight that they need more careful evaluation and possibly additional bracing to mitigate their disadvantages so they can withstand high winds.
-Between a hip roof and gable roof, there will always be some tradeoffs between cost, aesthetics, and durability.
+There are many practical advantages to both a gable and a hip roof, as outlined below; however, in areas that experience high winds and extreme weather, gable roofs catch more wind and rain, making them the less durable choice.
+This guide is not intended to steer you away from gable roofs but rather to highlight that they need more careful evaluation and possibly additional bracing to mitigate their disadvantages so they can withstand high winds.
+Between a hip roof and a gable roof, there will always be some tradeoffs between cost, aesthetics, and durability.

 Understand the Advantages and Disadvantages of a Gable Roof Versus a Hip Roof